 Part historical drama, part upstairs/downstairs look at a fictional English estate during a time of convulsive change in the early 20th Century (pre-World War I through the Roaring Twenties), Downton Abbey works because it focuses on fleshing out every one of its characters, from the genteel Earl of Grantham (Hugh Bonneville) to the relatively low of station Daisy (Sophie McShera).
 Bonus: every scene featuring the Dowager Countess (Maggie Smith) never fails to delight.

-Thirty-four seasons and counting.
+Decades in and counting.
 “Don’t have a cow, man!” t-shirts were a trend that predates the birth of some of you reading these words.
-A vast world of memorable, distinctive characters (rando examples: Disco Stu!
+A vast world of memorable, distinctive characters (mere examples: Disco Stu!
 Cletus the Slack-Jawed Yokel!
 Groundskeeper Willie!) making up the city of Springfield.
-Decades of tremendous comedy writing, general mayhem, vocal performances, and hilarity.
+Tremendous comedy writing, general mayhem, vocal performances, and hilarity.

 Nothing about BoJack Horseman should work – for starters, it’s an animated show about a depressed, alcoholic horse who’s a former sitcom star – but it miraculously does as both drama and comedy.